A statistical model for quantum spin and photon number states: Spin 1/2

-Before taking the next step in calculating probabilities, we should point out the similarity between equations (\ref{eq: alice base-4 counts new}) and (\ref{eq: varepsilon^a cardinality}).
+Before taking the next step in calculating probabilities, we point out the similarity between equations (\ref{eq: alice base-4 counts new}-\ref{eq: bob base-4 count new}) and (\ref{eq: varepsilon^a cardinality}-\ref{eq: varepsilon^b cardinality}).
 Clearly, we have recovered the combinatorial terms associated with the symbols $C$ and $D$, but with the addition of new terms involving the symbols $A$ and $B$.
-These terms, along with the normalization scheme to be introduced at the end of this section, play an analogous role to the sine and cosine terms in equation (\ref{eq: Wigner}).
-There is still the issue of equation (\ref{eq: bob base-4 count new}), however.
-That is, we have not recovered a combinatorial expression that depends the base-4 counts associated with Bob's event ($\widetilde{A}_{b2}$, $\widetilde{B}_{b2}$, $\widetilde{C}_{b2}$, $\widetilde{D}_{b2}$).
+These terms, along with the normalization scheme employed at the end of section \ref{sec: Spin 1/2 n=2}, play an analogous role to the sine and cosine terms in equation (\ref{eq: Wigner}).

-At the end of section \ref{sec:Changing-variables}, we suggested that the combinatorial terms in equations (\ref{eq: alice base-4 counts new}) and (\ref{eq: bob base-4 count new}) be interpreted as the cardinalities of Alice's and Bob's ontic state spaces, respectively.
-In other words, they represent the information each observer has about the experiment being performed.
-Extending this interpretation to $\varepsilon^a$, we may now view this as an elementary set of ontic states of the experiment, according to Alice.
-That is, it contains the set of all possible ontic states associated with Bob's event, which are simultaneously compatible with the given quantum numbers and a particular fixed event at Alice's detector.
-Based on the results of the top down analysis of section \ref{sec:Changing-variables}, we are thus motivated to introduce the elementary set of ontic states $\varepsilon^b$, where the superscript indicates that Bob's event is fixed within this ontic state space, rather than Alice's.
-The cardinality of $\varepsilon^b$ is given by the following: